mattund/modem-statistics/README.md

 ![Dashboard](https://i.imgur.com/0IvDqej.png)

+Most of the collection scripts in the project will buffer datapoints, so even if InfluxDB goes down, they will eventually all sink without loss.

 # Usage

 To run the scripts in this project, create a `config.json` file in the run directory of the script, such as: